Entry rules

 "Buy Bitcoin with 5% of my capital when the NASDAQ is up for 3 consecutive days."

-Order scheduling and time-based management
+Order timing and temporal management

 Obside's artificial intelligence takes into account precise temporal conditions to execute your orders.
 You can specify fixed times or use market session-related events to define your entries and exits.